 Meaning

-“Taught from infancy that beauty is woman’s sceptre, the mind shapes itself to the body, and roaming round its gilt cage, only seeks to adorn its prison.” presents a viewpoint centered on wisdom.
-It implies that reflection reveals deeper truths and encourages us to remember that understanding takes time.
+In the quote “Taught from infancy that beauty is woman’s sceptre, the mind shapes itself to the body, and roaming round its gilt cage, only seeks to adorn its prison.,” the emphasis is on wisdom.
+It highlights the thought that reflection reveals deeper truths while implying that mistakes teach valuable lessons.

 Theme